-Democrats attempt to close in on $1.75 trillion spending plan as new political headaches loom
+Democrats announce deal on prescription drug pricing as another part of spending plan comes into focus

 “I think we ought to have 72 hours to look at it,” Rep. Jim Costa (D-Calif.) said late Monday.
 He added moderates would be more “comfortable” if they could vote after they have an estimate in hand from the Congressional Budget Office, particularly given the “so many changes in such a short period of time.”

 In the meantime, talks about the scope of that measure continued behind closed doors on Tuesday, though lawmakers seemed encouraged by their progress.
-Democrats appeared especially optimistic about their ability to achieve a prescription drug pricing compromise, which would deliver on the party’s campaign pledge to attempt to curb the price of certain medicines.
-Biden initially omitted the longtime priority from the original $1.75 trillion blueprint he presented to House Democrats last week.
+Democrats appeared especially optimistic about their ability to achieve a prescription drug pricing compromise, after Biden initially omitted the longtime priority from the original $1.75 trillion blueprint he presented to House Democrats last week.

-Under the still-forming arrangement, Medicare could negotiate prices for both drugs administered by doctors and at the pharmacy counter.
-This would occur after the regulatory period of exclusivity, which is five years for most drugs and 12 years for complex medicines known as biologics.
-The proposal is a departure from the more ambitious plan House Democrats unveiled earlier this year, but may mark the only option if party lawmakers hope to address the issue as part of their spending package.

-Speaking to reporters, Sen. Ron Wyden (D-Ore.) said negotiations would start with only select drugs, beginning with the most expensive, including those that help treat cancer.
-The deal also could see the government impose new caps on seniors’ out-of-pocket costs for medicine and special caps targeting the price of insulin.

-It wasn’t immediately clear when a new plan would be announced, but Schumer said he is hopeful there would be an agreement as soon as Tuesday.
-In another sign of renewed life for a deal, Rep. Scott Peters (D-Calif.) — a key holdout on House Democrats’ more sweeping prescription drug pricing legislation — is supportive of a yet-to-be announced deal, according to his spokesperson Allie Polaski.

-Another House Democrat who opposed the chamber’s more sweeping plan, Rep. Kurt Schrader (D-Ore.) is “confident a deal is within reach,” according to a spokesperson.
+In a sign of the potential promise in such a deal, Sinema offered praise in a statement from her spokesman on Tuesday, which called it “historic.”
+Earlier, Rep. Scott Peters (D-Calif.) — a key holdout on House Democrats’ more sweeping prescription drug pricing legislation — is supportive of a yet-to-be announced deal, according to his spokesperson Allie Polaski.
+And still a third Democrat who opposed the chamber’s more sweeping plan, Rep. Kurt Schrader (D-Ore.) is “confident a deal is within reach,” according to a spokesperson.

 With immigration, meanwhile, Democrats continued to scramble to devise a way to advance their policy priorities that meshed with the strict rules they plan to invoke to pass the $1.75 trillion package in the Senate.
 Party lawmakers hope in the coming days to make their third and likely final case to the chamber’s parliamentarian on a proposal that would provide work permits to undocumented immigrants, but not a pathway to citizenship, which has already struck down for not following budgetary rules.